Google Analytics

 Jacob Bronowski

 Everyone needs at least one role model to inspire them: probably more – different role models for different roles.
-One of mine came in the unlikely shape of a little man with glasses who dressed like my grandfather and had trouble pronouncing his ‘r’s.
+One of mine came in the unlikely shape of a little man with glasses who looked like my grandfather and had trouble pronouncing his ‘r’s.

 How could anyone be so clever?
 How did Jacob Bronowski’s life come to be filled with such grand ideas while mine was littered with the tedious transactions of budgets and profit margins?
 Why was his world populated by brilliant minds while I shared mine with dreary accountants and businessmen?
 Why couldn’t I shape the landscape rather than being just a figure within it?
-I wanted to be an omniscient polymath too.
+I wanted to be an omniscient polymath, too.

 I missed most of Bronowski’s momentous thirteen-part BBC television series The Ascent of Man when it was first broadcast on Saturday evenings between April and July, 1973.
 I would have been out at the pub.
 Even when it was repeated at the end of that year, twice a week on both Thursdays and Sundays, I doubt I caught it all.
 But it affected me profoundly.